Veton Surroi: Career

-In 1997, Surroi established one of the biggest Kosovo Albanian daily newspapers Koha Ditore and was the editor-in-chief for a number of years before he entered politics in Kosovo.
+Personal life

 Surroi's father, Rexhai Surroi, was one of the very few Albanians to become ambassadors of the former Yugoslavia.
 His father was the Yugoslav ambassador to Spain and a number of Latin American countries.
 As a result, Surroi spent a part of his life in the Spanish-speaking world where he was also educated.

 Surroi is a polyglot, speaking four languages, namely Albanian, English, Serbian and Spanish.